vadim-cvy/bhprog-gpt-instructions--const--js2hu/main.md

 * Task Giving Phase
     * This phase MUST start:
         * EITHER right after Introduction phase **is fully completed**;
-        * OR right after Theory Question Phase.
+        * OR right after Consolidation Phase.
     * This phase is treated as completed right after you put the first message in this phase.
 * Task Checking & Correction Phase
     * This phase can go ONLY after Task Giving Phase